"Idiots! Rubbish! No clue at all!" Jürgen Klopp is absolutely livid over the sensational rumours | Goal.com English Saudi Arabia

 "Idiots!
 Rubbish!
 No clue at all!"
 Jürgen Klopp is absolutely livid following sensational rumours

 The long-serving, successful manager of Borussia Dortmund and Liverpool FC has repeatedly been linked with the role of Germany national team manager in the past.
 And time and again, he has denied the speculation.
 Since early 2025, Klopp has been working as Global Sports Director for Red Bull, which has numerous branches, including in Salzburg and Leipzig.
-Julian Nagelsmann’s contract as Germany national team manager with the DFB runs until 2028.
+He is under contract until 2029, whilst Julian Nagelsmann’s contract as national team manager with the DFB runs until 2028.

 Jürgen Klopp dismisses rumours about Real Madrid

-Klopp said he could even “somewhat understand” the constant questions about a possible future as Germany’s national team manager – but he clearly sees things very differently when it comes to the rumour of an imminent departure from Red Bull and a possible move to Real Madrid.
+Klopp said he could even “somewhat understand” the constant questions about a possible future as Germany’s national team manager – but he clearly sees things very differently when it comes to rumours of an imminent departure from Red Bull and a possible move to Real Madrid.

 “It’s good that we’re talking about this,” Klopp began, launching into a mixture of a principled and angry tirade.
-“When is a piece of news actually news?
+“When is a story a story?
 When someone takes a sheet of paper and writes something on it?
 Or when there’s actually something to it?
 What does the situation have to be?
-That Real Madrid called me at some point and said: ‘Florentino Perez on the phone!
+That Real Madrid called me at some point and said: ‘Florentino Pérez on the phone!
 Jürgen, how are things?'
 Or is it enough if OE24 – no idea whether that’s AI or written by people – writes some rubbish?
 That annoys me."

 The background: Following Xabi Alonso’s departure at the start of the year, Klopp was touted as a potential successor at Real.
 This was reported by Sky and the renowned Spanish journalist Guillem Balague, among others.
 OE24, on the other hand, is a consistently sensationalist online platform from Austria that picked up on these reports and spread them further.
 Why Klopp mentioned OE24 of all places remained unclear.